semrush/intergalactic/website/docs2/table-group/table-showcase/table-showcase.md

 ## States

-Here we have descriptions for all table states.
+Here, you'll find descriptions of all the different states that our tables can have.

 ::: react-view